Selection Procedures in Competitive Admission: Capacity constraints and Wage competition

 \subsection{Wage competition}

-In this subsection, I consider the consequences of wage setting in this context.
+In this subsection, I consider the consequences of wage setting for the choice of equilibrium tests.
 Formally, a firm can offer a positive transfer to the agent based on the signal it received: $m:\{h,l\}\rightarrow \reals_+$.
 An admission procedure is a test, a decision rule and a transfer rule, $s=(t,\alpha,m)$.
 An agent's payoff is the transfer $a\cdot m$.
 Firm $1$'s payoffs are

-For the next result, I will use a stronger notion of richness of the set of feasible tests.
-I say that $T$ is \textit{extra rich} in the difficulty dimension if for all $\theta$ and $t,t'\in T$ such that $t\succeq_d t'$, the set $\{\pi_d(\theta):t\succeq_d d\succeq_d t'\}$ is an interval.
-Again, all examples provided in \cref{sec_orders} satisfy this condition.
+As in \cref{sec_capacity}, I focus the analysis on the case where the firms can only adjust their difficulty level, i.e., $\Sigma=\{\sigma\}$.
+Therefore, I identify a test with its difficulty level.